-When the value of FLOW is ATST in the DTI_TBU_TRANS_REQ message, the following rules apply:
+When the value of FLOW is ATST in the DTI_TBU_TRANS_REQ message, ATTR_OVR.MTCFG must be 0 and ATTR_OVR.SHCFG must be 0b01.

-- ATTR_OVR.NSCFG must be 0 if DTI TBU CONDIS ACK.VERSION == DTI-TBUv2.

-- ATTR OVR.MTCFG must be 0.

-- ATTR_OVR.SHCFG must be 0b01.

 The effect of this encoding is to cause the incoming attributes to be used, as stage 1 translation has already been performed.

 This field might be combined with the ATTR and SH field to give different values for the attributes of this translation.
-For more information about this and the subfields of this field, see Calculating transaction attributes on page 3-55.
+For more information about this and the subfields of this field, see Calculating transaction attributes on page 3-60.